• Contact Us

 SMARTT

-The Surveillance and Monitoring for ART Toxicities (SMARTT) Protocol evaluates the long-term safety of antiretroviral (ARV) medications taken during pregnancy among women living with HIV (WLHIV) and their children born without HIV.
+The Surveillance Monitoring for ART Toxicities (SMARTT) Protocol evaluates the long-term safety of antiretroviral (ARV) medications taken during pregnancy among women living with HIV (WLHIV) and their children born without HIV.
 The PHACS SMARTT study is the largest study of pregnant WLHIV in the United States, and one of the only large studies in the world to follow children born to WLHIV beyond infancy.

 A major focus of the SMARTT study is the evaluation of effects of maternal exposures to ARVs, prescribed medications, and substance use during pregnancy on health outcomes in their infants and children.
 These health outcomes cross a wide spectrum of domains including: